cyberark/conjur/reference/policy.md

   member: !user kevin
 {% endhighlight %}

-### Group
+{% include toc.md key='statement-reference' section='group' %}

 A group of users and other groups.
+Layers can also be added to groups, in order to give applications the privileges of the group (such as access to secrets).

 When a user becomes a member of a group they are granted the group role, and inherit the group’s privileges.
 Groups can also be members of groups; in this way, groups can be organized and nested in a hierarchy.

 #### Attributes

 * **id**

-### Example
+#### Example

 {% highlight yaml %}
 - !user alice